© Kurhan | Dreamstime.com

 Seeing your healthcare provider on a regular basis will allow him or her to monitor for warning signs, essentially showing you how to avoid diabetes.
 The sooner these signs are detected, the sooner preventative and therapeutic measures can be taken.

-See also these related University Health News posts:
+For more on diabetes, see these University Health News posts:

 - “What Is Diabetes?“